Charles Clover (environmental journalist): Author and documentary maker

 In 1993, Clover co-wrote Highgrove, Portrait of an Estate with Charles, Prince of Wales (later Charles III) regarding organic farming at the Highgrove House estate.

-In 2004 he wrote The End of the Line: How Overfishing Is Changing the World and What We Eat, a non-fiction book about overfishing, for which Clover was awarded the Guild of Food Writers' Derek Cooper Award, André Simon Award and a Zoological Society of London Award.
+In 2004, Clover wrote The End of the Line: How Overfishing Is Changing the World and What We Eat, a non-fiction book about overfishing, for which Clover was awarded the Guild of Food Writers' Derek Cooper Award, André Simon Award and a Zoological Society of London Award.

-The book was made into the 2009 documentary film, The End of the Line, directed by Rupert Murray and narrated by Ted Danson, It was nominated for a Grand Jury Prize at the 2009 Sundance Film Festival and for a 2009 British Independent Film Award.
+The book was made into a 2009 documentary film, The End of the Line, directed by Rupert Murray and narrated by Ted Danson, It was nominated for a Grand Jury Prize at the 2009 Sundance Film Festival and for a 2009 British Independent Film Award.
 The film holds a 78% score on review aggregator website, Rotten Tomatoes.
 To highlight the film's message on the overfishing of Bluefin Tuna, Clover co-wrote an op-ed in The Wall Street Journal with Albert II, Prince of Monaco.

 In 2022, Clover wrote Rewilding the Sea - How to Save Our Oceans.

 Charity executive

 Clover co-founded the environmental charity Blue Marine Foundation with two of the producers of The End of the Line, Chris Gorell Barnes and George Duffield.
-He serves as its executive director.
+He served as its executive chairman, executive director and is now its senior consultant.